| Title: | Extending 'mlr3' to Functional Data Analysis |

 The task contains a single functional covariate and 5 equally big classes (aa, ao, dcl, iy, sh).

-The aim is to predict the class of the phoneme in the functional, which is a
+The aim is to predict the class of the phoneme from the functional feature, which is a

 log-periodogram.